tianhukj/ai_markdown/README.md

 > [!WARNING]
 > An alert of type 'warning' using global style 'callout'.

-> [!ATTENTION]
+> [!IMPORTANT]
-> An alert of type 'attention' using global style 'callout'.
+> An alert of type 'important' using global style 'callout'.